MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

     2. In the details pane, choose **Remove delegated admin**
     3. In the confirmation pane, choose **Remove**
     4. [Disable their user accounts](/dynamics365/business-central/ui-how-users-permissions#to-remove-a-users-access-to-the-system) in [!INCLUDE [prod_short](../developer/includes/prod_short.md)]
 3. Remove any settings in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] if the partner did not already clear their settings.
+Settings that are typically set up by partners in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] that should be removed include [notification recipients](tenant-admin-center-notifications.md), [authorized Microsoft Entra apps](administration-center-api.md), and the [Application Insights connection string](telemetry-enable-application-insights.md#from-the-admin-center).

     For more information, see [Internal administrators](tenant-admin-center.md#internal-administrators).

-4. [Add your new partner to your subscription](/microsoft-365/admin/misc/add-partner#add-a-partner-to-an-existing-subscription), and work with them to get them set up
+4. [Add your new partner to your subscription](/microsoft-365/admin/misc/add-partner#add-a-partner-to-an-existing-subscription), and work with them to get them set up.

 ### Unsubscribing from [!INCLUDE [prod_short](../developer/includes/prod_short.md)]